-We obtained a copy of the 'Financial Regulations of Chiseldon Parish Council' which had been recently amended and approved in October 2019 by the council.
+We obtained a copy of the 'Financial Regulations of Chiseldon Parish Council' which had been reviewed and approved on 14th June 2021 by the council.

 It was noted that the expenditure was given adequate review in the full council meetings and possible discrepancies identified and challenged.
 This has been aided by the use of the budget variance report from Xero which helps to identify significant variances in expenditure from budget.